 On a recent discussion on our EasyLanguage Mastery FaceBook group, a reader pointed out an interesting indicator called, VIX Fix.
 The VIX Fix was designed by Larry Williams to overcome the limitations of the VIX.
 What would that be?
-It's only available for the S&P 500, Nasdaq Composite and DJIA.
+It's only available for the S&P 500, Nasdaq Composite, and DJIA.
 But what about the other markets?

 VIX Fix = (Highest (Close,22) – Low) / (Highest (Close,22)) * 100

 The formula uses the price of the market to estimate volatility.
 To calculate it, you find the highest close of the past 22 bars and then subtract the low of the current bar.
 The result is divided by the highest close of the last 22 bars.
 Finally, the result is multiplied by 100 to scale the indicator readings.
-Williams chose the 22 day period because, like the VIX, it represents the maximum number of trading days in a month).
+Williams chose the 22-day period because, like the VIX, it represents the maximum number of trading days in a month.

-I coded up this indicator and placed it on a chart of the S&P. I then added the Synthetic VIX and real VIX.
+I coded up this indicator and placed it on a chart of the S&P. I then added the Synthetic VIX and the real VIX.
 Thus, we can now compare the real VIX vs our synthetic VIX.
 The chart below is of the S&P futures (in green).
 Below it is our Synthetic VIX (in red).
-Finally at the bottom is the real VIX (in orange).
+Finally, at the bottom is the real VIX (in orange).

 So the Synthetic VIX looks like a fairly good representation.
-You can see our Synthetic VIX follows the traditional VIX closely.
+You can see that our Synthetic VIX follows the traditional VIX closely.
 We see VIX extremes tend to coincide with price lows.
 This makes sense as fear rises as the market plunges.
 As pointed out in the original article, fear is a strong emotion so you can clearly see buying opportunities as the Synthetic VIX spikes.
-Selling opportunities are a bit more difficult to decern.
+Selling opportunities are a bit more difficult to discern.

 Before we build our strategy I want to first normalize the Synthetic VIX values.
-You will notice they are unbound thus it's a bit more difficult to determine buy and sell signals.
-To fix this I'm going to use TradeStation's built-in function called Percent Rank.
+You will notice they are unbound, thus it's a bit more difficult to determine buy and sell signals.
+To fix this I'm going to use TradeStation's built-in function called, Percent Rank.
 This function can be used to evaluate the relative standing of a value within a data set.
 It does this by ranking today's Synthetic VIX value compared to the recent past.